griverorz/westraining-R/intro-to-R/00-intro.md

 A good overview for beginners is [Learning R](http://shop.oreilly.com/product/0636920028352.do).

-SAS users may find useful [R for SAS and SPSS users](http://www.springer.com/us/book/9781461406846), although I have never used it myself (I don't know SAS).
+SAS users may find useful [R for SAS and SPSS users](http://www.springer.com/us/book/9781461406846), although I have never used it myself.

 For the analysis of compley survey data, you may want to take a look to ["Complex Surveys.
 A Guide to Analysis Using R"](http://r-survey.r-forge.r-project.org/svybook/).